BHFDSC/CCU029_01/protocol/README.md

     <strong> </strong>
    </td>
    <td>
     Finally, we assigned admissions where SARS-CoV-2 infection was likely to be on the causal pathway, albeit not the primary cause of the admission (Type B).
-These hospitalisations may or may not have been linked to a Positive test, and all had a code for acute covid (U07.1 or U07.2) as a non-primary reason for hospital admission, combined with one of the following primary reasons for admission that were all deemed relevant based on published reports <sup>30 31</sup> <sup>32</sup> <sup>22 26</sup> or, given the emerging nature of the topic, based on expert clinical experience (Supplementary Materials Table A):
+These hospitalisations may or may not have been linked to a Positive test, and all had a code for acute covid (U07.1 or U07.2) as a non-primary reason for hospital admission, combined with one of the following primary reasons for admission that were all deemed relevant based on published reports<a href="https://paperpile.com/c/npFJxx/JiKf+kISc+SVmC+iF37+CyFV">[2,13,21–23]</a> or, given the emerging nature of the topic, based on expert clinical experience:
 <p>

-    Type B1) A condition known to co-occur with SARS-CoV-2 (co or secondary infections such as respiratory syncytial virus, adenovirus, staphylococcal pneumonia, streptococcal pneumonia) <sup>30 31</sup> <sup>32</sup>;  a condition that has been clinically linked to SARS-CoV-2 infection in children <sup>31 32</sup> (type 1 diabetes mellitus, status epilepticus or febrile seizures); or a small number of treatments that could be linked to SARS-CoV-2 infection (isolation in cubicle for droplet precautions).
+    Type B1) A condition known to co-occur with SARS-CoV-2 (co or secondary infections such as respiratory syncytial virus, adenovirus, staphylococcal pneumonia, streptococcal pneumonia)<a href="https://paperpile.com/c/npFJxx/JiKf+kISc+SVmC+iF37+CyFV">[2,13,21–23]</a>;  a condition that has been clinically linked to SARS-CoV-2 infection in children<a href="https://paperpile.com/c/npFJxx/JiKf+kISc+SVmC+iF37+CyFV">[2,13,21–23]</a>(type 1 diabetes mellitus, status epilepticus or febrile seizures); or a small number of treatments that could be linked to SARS-CoV-2 infection (isolation in cubicle for droplet precautions).
 <p>

-    Type B2) A pre-existing or newly diagnosed condition associated with higher risk of severe illness from COVID-19 <sup>22 26</sup>(conditions treated with immunosuppression, any cancer, neurodevelopmental conditions that may affect breathing, neonatal conditions such as poor feeding, respiratory diseases such as asthma).
+    Type B2) A pre-existing or newly diagnosed condition associated with higher risk of severe illness from COVID-19<a href="https://paperpile.com/c/npFJxx/JiKf+kISc+SVmC+iF37+CyFV">[2,13,21–23]</a>(conditions treated with immunosuppression, any cancer, neurodevelopmental conditions that may affect breathing, neonatal conditions such as poor feeding, respiratory diseases such as asthma).
    </td>
   </tr>
 </table>